 A new report forecasts the Global Ethernet Access Device market to grow at a CAGR Of 13.62% from 2012-2016.

-The Unsung Heroes etched crystal awards were paid for by the IEEE Santa Clara Valley section (the largest in the world).
+The Unsung Heroes of Ethernet etched crystal plaques were paid for by the IEEE SCV section (the largest IEEE section in the world).
 They include an image of Bob Metcalfe’s original sketch of the Ethernet system.

-Note: this author has been a member of the IEEE SCV Executive Committee for many years and decades.
+Editor’s Note: This author has been a member of the IEEE SCV Executive Committee for many years and decades.
+He nominated Ron Crane and Geoff Thompson for their Unsung Hero of Ethernet awards.
 More info at:

 A video of this session is available at: http://www.papitv.com/ethernet-technology-summit-market-research-marketsinvestors-track-the-panelist-video-by-kc-leung